carleric/coach_scheduler/README.md

 # to do:
 - conflict detection in server when making appointment (in case where client data was stale)
-- screen to list your appointments
 - continuous integration
 - redux state
-- client user types shouldn't need in_office attribute in test data.  find bug.

 #references
 https://facebook.github.io/react/docs/thinking-in-react.html